 The low air pressure at altitude is similar to that on a plane.
 The pressure inside sealed containers is higher as a result, so expect bulging water bottles, but also exploding toiletries and pens.
 Screw lids on tightly, and maybe even release the pressure little by little as you go up to avoid leaks.
 Ziploc bags can help contain the mess; bar soaps and stick deodorants also prevent mishaps.
 In Bolivia, some beers are produced at lower pressure for drinking in the Andes (so they don’t erupt when you open them) and at higher pressure for drinking in the low altitude tropics.
 This is known as ‘tropicalizada’ (‘tropicalised’) – don’t accidentally open one of these at 3,800m in La Paz!

-Otherworldly landscapes, epic views and summit sunrises await those willing to walk the world’s most lofty trails.
+Otherworldly landscapes, epic views and summit sunrises await on the world’s most lofty trails.

-The welfare of porters who carry your pack on high altitude treks is a serious issue, and at Responsible Travel, we ensure they receive fair treatment.
+The welfare of porters who carry your pack on high altitude treks is a serious issue.